Color Rush Summary

 - Worst moment: Don't know if I'm on board with Yoo Han breaking Yeon Woo out of the treatment facility following his suicide attempt.
 It feels extremely reckless and irresponsible.
 I mean, there's a right time and place for a whimsical midnight rendezvous, but it usually doesn't happen right after someone tried to kill himself.
 Is Yoo Han really capable of taking care of Yeon Woo in his current fragile mental state? 🤷

-- My thoughts: A sad episode, and I’m still shaken at how close Yeon Woo came to killing himself.
-Honestly, I would’ve liked it if Color Rush spent a bit more time on his recovery process.
-The suicide is such a dramatic moment, and the aftermath deserved more focus instead of just rushing to the next adventure with Yoo Han.
-Still, the most important thing is that Yeon Woo is still alive and hopefully he’ll be in a better state of mind next episode.
+- My thoughts: A sad episode, and I'm still shaken at how close Yeon Woo came to killing himself.
+Honestly, I would've liked it if Color Rush spent a bit more time on his recovery process.
+The suicide is a dramatic moment, and the aftermath deserves more focus than just rushing to the next adventure with Yoo Han.
+Still, the most important thing is that Yeon Woo is still alive and hopefully he'll be in a better state of mind next episode.
 Stay strong, Yeon Woo! 😢

 After running away together, Yoo Han takes Yeon Woo to the beach, where they gaze at the colours of the ocean waves.
 Yeon Woo discovers that Yoo Han quit being an idol trainee and ran away from his powerful family.
 In an honest chat, they open up about their feelings.

 Yoo Han confesses that he suffers from face blindness, so he can't recognize what anybody looks like, but Yeon Woo is the only exception.
 Yeon Woo feels a lot more reassured, knowing that both of them must depend on each other in this relationship.
 They share a tender kiss.